Welcome to your first AppBlocks lesson. Naturally, this is the "Hello, World" of AppBlocks.

 In the debug mode, your application executes under AppBlock's supervision.
 There is also a release mode (often referred to as the "production mode"), in which the device runs unattended.
 You can only run this particular application in the debug mode because it uses the Debug Print block.
 Messages generated with Debug Print are shown in the **Debug Panel"", which is only available in the debug mode.

-Device discovery is performed by a small executable file that needs to be installed on your PC.
-You will be offered to do so the first time you click Run.
+Device discovery is performed by Tibbo Desktop Extension, a small executable file that needs to be installed on your PC.
+Click Download Extension or open the existing one if you had it installed before.

 Congratulations, you've just completed your first AppBlocks lesson!